 Another example is your towel.
 Some travellers take a normal towel, some take tiny microfibre towels… and others use a sock.

 Find your own balance and try and condense and minimalize on the things you can.
 If you really want a big towel and that makes you happy, then take it!
 Just be prepared to start hacking off your toothbrush handle instead.

 But remember, no matter how ruthless you are, you will still overpack, even experienced travellers overpack.
 If there’s anything you’re not 100% sure you’re going to need, leave it at home otherwise prepare to post it home or ditch it on the road.

-Here’s what you need to pack for an Overland Motorcycle Adventure
+What to pack for a RTW Motorcycle Adventure

 Your personal clothing section won’t be as big and bulky as the dreaded camping bag, but it can get pretty close if you let it.
 Here’s a few tips for keeping it small.